The Spiderwick Chronicles: The Nixie's Song

 This story takes place in Florida, where 11-year-old Nick Vargas lives with his brother, Jules, his weird stepsister, Laurie, his father, Paul, and his stepmother, Charlene, in his father's housing development.
 Laurie has read the Spiderwick Chronicles and believes in faeries.
 Nick thinks she is "lame" and wishes she would leave him alone.
 After finding a four-leafed clover (which allows people to see faeries) he sees a nixie unconscious in his yard, which he and Laurie carry into a nearby artificial pond.

 On the following day, the Nixie, named Taloa, gives Nick and Laurie the Sight and sends them to find her six sisters, who were separated when their pond was destroyed.
 They leave after a faerie fills Nick's father's car with sand to look for Taloa's sisters at her old pond.
 They find the pond dried, the surrounding forest burnt and the bodies of three of the nixies, accidentally waking up a giant, which they mistook for a hill.
 They flee from the giant, who becomes hypnotized and calm when it hears Taloa's singing.

 The children decide to ask the authors of The Spiderwick Chronicles themselves for advice at a book signing, convincing Jules to drive them.
-Once there, they are disappointed when Tony DiTerlizzi and Holly Black don't believe them, but they then run into Jared and Simon Grace, who offer to help them gather useful information.
+Upon arrival, the protagonists seek assistance from authors Tony DiTerlizzi and Holly Black, who dismiss their accounts.
+However, they subsequently encounter Jared and Simon Grace, who agree to assist them in gathering necessary information.
 Jared tells them about a giant expert who lived nearby and they plan to meet at his address.
 The place appears to be deserted, and after a quick incident with Will-O'-the-Wisps, the kids take several papers including a diagram of a giant trap.
 While the giant is hypnotized by the nixie's song, the three kids use a rope to tie the giant's foot to its neck.
 It thrashes around, strangling itself with the cords, leaving the kids horrified at what they've done.
 When the giant stops moving, an old man called Noseeum Jack ("Noseeum" due to his poor eyesight, and "Jack" being a reference to the story of Jack the Giant-Killer) approaches, revealing to be the son of the giant expert who met Arthur Spiderwick, and a giant slayer himself, killing the giant definitely.
 He explains that the giants sleep for 500 years at a time and all wake up at once, bringing panic and destruction to anywhere they go, and that soon all of Florida's giants would be waking up.